 Keep your surrounding clean

-Dust is a major factor of causing skin irritation, regardless of whether you suffer from eczema or not.
+Dust is a major factor in causing skin irritation, regardless of whether you suffer from eczema or not.
 Allowing dead skin cells to pile up around your home and especially the bedroom where you sleep and breathe most of your air in, is shortsighted.
 Wipe surfaces with a slightly damp tissue or cloth every week.
 Vacuum your house, fortnightly and your bedroom every week also.
 You should vacuum your mattress weekly also to get rid of dust mites that hang around in the padding.
 You should change your pillow cover to a synthetic material and wash it separately from your main clothes.
 If you have a computer or laptop, dust gets caught inside the cooling fans, which in turn gets slowly wafted into the air, so make sure to clean this part of your home also.

 Eczema is a skin condition that rarely gets talked about in the news and among friends.
 But, it’s the hidden, persistent disease that eats away at your skin, slowly but surely.
 Left uncontrolled, you can scratch so much that you start to bleed.
 And, because your skin is dry, the wounds won’t heal as fast as they would for normal skin so that it will get worse and worse.
 Managing eczema is about day-to-day vigilance and taking the right precautions to avoid inflammation.